Types of Licenses

 Licenses to Carry (LTC)

-A license to carry may be issued if the applicant is not a prohibited person, not unsuitable and has good reason to fear injury to himself, herself or his or her property, or for any other reason including carrying of firearms for use in sport or target practice only.10 For more about license to carry standards, see the Concealed Weapon Permitting section.
+A license to carry may be issued if the applicant is not legally ineligible under the standards described in the Firearm Prohibitions in Massachusetts section, is not found unsuitable, and has good reason to fear injury to himself, herself or his or her property, or for any other reason including carrying of firearms for use in sport or target practice only.11 For more about license to carry standards, see the Concealed Weapon Permitting section.

 License Application Process